pietrobiondi/Crazy-Tachymeter/README.md

 # Crazy-Tachymeter
-Crazy-Tachymeter is an exploit that allows you to flood the CAN-Bus with frames in the ECU mapping file.
+Crazy-Tachymeter is an exploit that allows you to flood the CAN-Bus with frames of the ECU mapping file.

 This project uses a CAN simulator (ICSim by OpenGarages). [[Link]](https://github.com/zombieCraig/ICSim)